vorozhko/site-reliability-engineer-guide/README.md

 # Site Realibility Engineer guide

-Collection of books, research papers, videos and articles which are relevant to Site Realibility Engineer.
+Collection of books, research papers, videos and articles which are relevant to Site Realibility Engineer profession.

 Information presented here is based on my best assumptions and research of internet.

+Contribution is very welcome!

 ## Books